 Our Analysis and Hands-on Test Results

-The Medela Company was founded in 1961 in Zug, Switzerland by Olle Larsson.
+The Medela Company began in 1961 in Zug, Switzerland and was founded by a man named Olle Larsson.
 They currently sell a variety of products world wide and are one of the most popular pumps available in the United States today.
 This pump is designed as a portable pump that will allow you to "get things done" while you pump.
 Read on to see what we ultimately thought of this pump.

 We scored this pumps at a 7/10 for efficiency.
 It creates a good amount of milk in a short amount of time.
 The reason we scored this pump a little low was because we found its design to actually have a negative effect on efficiency.
 We found it very difficult to relax enough to allow all our milk to be expressed while busily going about the house.
 As you use the contraption, it does become easier, but for us, it just wasn't practical enough to actually use as designed.
 If you are talented enough to get stuff done while pumping, we commend you!